atodorov/atodorov.github.com/source/_posts/2014-02-19-7-years-1400-bugs-red-hat-qa.markdown

 narrative throughout the year.
-As a matter of fact I did a small experiment and found around **50000** (you read that right, fifty thousand) potentially conflicting files, mostly between multi-lib packages, which were being ingored by RPM due to its multi-lib policies.
+As a matter of fact I did a small experiment and found around **50000** (you read that right, fifty thousand) potentially conflicting files, mostly between multi-lib packages, which were being ignored by RPM due to its multi-lib policies.
 However these were primarily man pages or documentation and most of them didn't get fixed.
-The proper fix would have been to introduce a -docs subpackage and split these files from the actual binaries.
+The proper fix would have been to introduce a -docs sub-package and split these files from the actual binaries.
 Fortunately the world migrated to 64bit only and this isn't an issue anymore.

 By that time RHEL 6 development was running at its peak capacity and there were Beta